 Held: Fowlie was sentenced to 90 days imprisonment on an intermittent basis.
 The sentence would be served on weekends to allow Fowlie to take care of his farm.
 The killing of the horse was a cruel and despicable act.

 Officers attended the residence after receiving calls about spousal abuse.

 The death of the two dogs was ascertained by a veterinary pathologist who submitted a report to the crown.
 The defendant is arguing for a stay of proceedings pursuant to s.
 24(1) of the Charter, on the basis that his rights were violated under section 11(b) of the Charter for undue delay.

 Stay of proceedings on all of the charges.

 Allen, intoxicated, killed a heifer (female cow) belonging to another person.
 He was originally sentenced to 2 years imprisonment.
 He appealed.

 The appellant was previously found guilty of having committed 7 offences, including one count of wilfully killing cattle paragraph 444(a) of the Criminal Code.
-Mr. Cote then appealed the verdict on the basis that the presiding judge committed reversible error under s.
-686(1)(a)(ii) of the Criminal Code.
-The appeal was dismissed.
+Cote then appealed the verdict on the basis that the presiding judge committed reversible error under s.
+686(1)(a)(ii) of the Criminal Code (issues with jury instructions).